Who are the Cannabis Wire founders?

-Why is Cannabis Wire reader-supported?
+Why is Cannabis Wire reader-supported and newsletter-first?

 News organizations typically rely on two primary sources of revenue: advertising and/or subscriptions.
 We believe that the latter provides for a more meaningful relationship between a news organization like ours and our readers.
 We prefer for our readers to support us because we provide value, not to get paid for their clicks.
 It allows us to focus on quality, not quantity.

 For $1 a day — less than a cup of coffee — our readers can subscribe to stay on top of everything they need to know about developments in the world of cannabis regulation and research with unlimited access to our daily reporting and archives.
 For non-profits, students, and educators, among others, we offer discounts, too.

 Our Cannabis Wire Daily newsletter, published every weekday morning since 2018, brings the latest developments to the inboxes of regulators, public health officials and researchers, members of the cannabis industry, and other stakeholders from business to law.